seehunter/learn_command_line_exercises/chapter_5/Readme.md

 4. Can you go to the slash temp slash log directory?
 ---
 > If it exists, I can go to the slash tmp slash log directory by typing `cd /tmp/log`, but it does not exist so you will get an appropriate error message.
+Afterwards, I created it and encountered a little strangeness with the tmp linking to another place.
+All turned out well.
 >
 >Topaz-Sue:learn_command_line_exercises $ pwd
 >/Users/Topaz/workspace/davinci_coders_t3_2015/homework/learn_command_line_exercises